MicrosoftDocs/learn/learn-pr/azure/authenticate-apps-with-managed-identities/includes/2-service-principals.md

 While there are several ways to provision an application for Microsoft identity platform, you'll focus on using the portal to register an application in Azure:

-- Sign in to the Azure portal, and select **Azure Active Directory**.
+1. Sign in to the Azure portal, and select **Azure Active Directory**.
-- Select **App registrations**, and in the top left, select **New registration**.
+1. Select **App registrations**, and in the top left, select **New registration**.
     ![Screenshot of adding an application to Azure AD](../media/2-adding-an-app.png)
-- Enter a display name for the app, one that doesn't need to follow Azure naming conventions.
+1. Enter a display name for the app, one that doesn't need to follow Azure naming conventions.
-- Supported account types must be specified.
+1. Supported account types must be specified.
 Choose from:
    - Accounts within your company's active directory
    - Accounts in any company's active directory using Azure
    - Any organizational accounts and personal accounts, such as Microsoft or XBox
-- A **redirect URI** is an optional parameter.
+1. (Optional) A **redirect URI** is an optional parameter.
 Two types are available: **Web** or **Public Client**.
-A redirect URI takes the form of a web link (https) but doesn't need to be a valid link unless you're selecting a public client.
+A redirect URI takes the form of a web link (https), but it doesn't need to be a valid link unless you're selecting a public client.

-- The application is then registered with Azure AD and has a service principal associated with it.
+The application is then registered with Azure AD and has a service principal associated with it.

 ## Assigning application roles